Groundswell Community Project 2025 Impact Report

 To every participant who trusted us with your story, every volunteer who arrived early and stayed late, every partner who opened doors, and every donor who made access possible: thank you.
 Your support creates spaces where people can come back to themselves.
 It turns “I’m not okay” into “I’m not alone.”
 It makes the ocean feel like home again.

-Wave's of gratitude,
+Waves of gratitude,

 “Time spent near water is never wasted.
 It’s a source of creativity and insight, and a place where we come alive.”

-- Wallace J Nicols, Blue Mind
+- Wallace J Nichols, Blue Mind

 MISSION STATEMENT